nopnop2002/python-periphery-example/README.md

 # leds example
 Blinking on-board led.
+The number of onboard LEDs depends on the device.
 You can find the onboard LED with the command below.
 ```
 $ ls /sys/class/leds/